Don’t Try this With Paying Clients!

-Think of the Jazz musician… now think of the Jazz Magician, hmmm?
+Think of the Jazz musician… now think of the Jazz Magician, hmm?
 That’s what I’d like to do!… maybe not?

 My caution will fall upon deaf ears.
 The cocky magician does not want to put in the work; he just goes out and “astounds the masses”.
 (Yeah… right!)
 Not the ones I’ve seen!
-They stumble on their words; they have no idea when the time is right to do the “Move/Sleight”.
+They stumble on their words; they do not know when the time is right to do the “Move/Sleight”.

 Our routines/tricks need structure.
-It’s your choice if you remember each and every word, despite what the Lazy ones say, this can sound fresh and new during each and every performance.
+It’s your choice if you remember every word, despite what the Lazy ones say.
+This can sound fresh during every performance.
 It damn well sounds better than not having a clue.
-At the very least, have a basic frame work.
+At the very least, have a basic framework.

-These pros have spent uncountable hours in practice, uncountable hours in performance situations; they have encountered things you cannot even imagine.
+These pros have spent uncountable hours practicing.
+They work uncountable hours in performance situations.
+They have encountered things you cannot even imagine.

 I’m sure some will accuse me of being a robotic performer, no not at all.
 I consider myself well-rehearsed and there are times we I have to go off script.
 It’s just the reality of Strolling Magic.
 Sometimes performing a “Think of a Card” trick, a suitable ending may vary… it just happens.
 So, maybe Mercury Fold???
 Card under watch???… card in Altoid tin???… Please, just don’t be lazy.